Time Travel – Is it possible?

 But wait, there is a catch.
 It is still impossible to travel from the present to the past or the future, like moving between one timeline to another timeline.

-To understand how time travel works we need to understand some of the basic concepts of space-time and gravity.
+To understand how time travel works, we need to understand some basic concepts of space-time and gravity.

 Imagine that you are going to a friend’s birthday party.
 So let us say you start from your house at 4 PM.
 You reach the midpoint between your house and your friend’s house at 4.15 PM.
 Then you reach your friend’s house at 4.30 PM.
-So basically as time passed from 4 PM to 4.30 PM, you moved from your house to your friend’s house.
+So basically, as time passed from 4 PM to 4.30 PM, you moved from your house to your friend’s house.
 That is you moved through space as time passed.
 This leads to the conclusion that to move through space, the time has to increase from t=0 seconds.
-If time does not increase we will not be able to perform any action.
-This lead Albert Einstein to introduce the concept of space-time, space and time interwoven in a single continuum.
+If time does not increase, we cannot perform any action.
+This lead Albert Einstein to introduce the concept of space-time, “space and time” interwoven in a single continuum.

 Space-Time fabric in the one-dimensional model with an object.
 Source: Google Images.

 The above image represents a Space-Time fabric in one dimension.
 Understand it as a graph with x-axis as Spacelines and Y-axis as Timelines.
 See how the object is placed in the space-time fabric.
-The fabric is stretched at the point and at the surrounding points of the object.
+They stretch the fabric at the point and at the surrounding points of the object.